Seeing your cat throw up right after using the litter box can be alarming.

 If you notice several symptoms at once, or even one or two occurring frequently, rush to the vet immediately.
 These could be signs of serious underlying health conditions.

-How to Manage and Prevent Cat Throwing Up?
+How to Manage and Prevent a Cat Throwing Up?

 If, thankfully, you’ve ruled out medical conditions, consider yourself extremely lucky if it was just a small allergic reaction or a rare event.